-The alternative action is to do nothing, become inactive and lose fitness.
+The alternative is to do nothing and lose fitness.
 In this case the patient might think, ‘I used to be able to run 10km and I should be able to, but I can’t so it isn’t worth doing any exercise at all.’

 You can help your patient to learn about pacing by working through the action points below:

 Action to take

 This is any task that is difficult because of pain or can increase pain.